rothsim/Trail-Formation/README.md

 ## Research Methods

-Cellular grid (matrix based on Swiss topography - GIS) with predefined rules from hydro dynamics, continuous modeling
+Cellular grid (matrix based on Swiss topography - GIS) with predefined rules from hydro dynamics, continuous modelling

 ## Other